 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-Safe Routes to School is a partnership between the City of Portland, schools, neighborhoods, community organizations and agencies that advocate for and implement programs that make walking and biking around our neighborhoods and schools fun, easy, safe and healthy for all students and families while reducing congestion around schools.
+Safe Routes to School (SRTS) is a partnership between the City of Portland, schools, neighborhoods, community organizations and agencies that advocate for and implement programs that make walking and biking around our neighborhoods and schools fun, easy, safe and healthy for all students and families while reducing congestion around schools.

 All students and families can choose active transportation as a safe, convenient, accessible and desirable option for getting to and from school and around their neighborhoods.